dannykennedy/graphsby/_items/post-dreamnetwork-about.md

 The Dream Network Journal ceased publication at the end of 2015, but in 2019 [Dan Kennedy](https://twitter.com/kannydennedy) and [Inoshi Denizen](http://eastwest.works/Inoshi.html) teamed up with [Roberta Ossana](../@robertaossana), the journal's editor of 27 years, to bring the wisdom of the journal back to dreamers again.
 Thanks to our [crowdfunding backers](https://chuffed.org/project/dream-network-journal), this website allows you to download every issue ever published, and read many articles in blog form.

-This is tentatively an 'archive' site of the journal, but we'd also like to experiment with something a bit more *living*.
-As of now, if you have any articles you'd like to contribute, please let us know.

 You can contact us at: <a href="mailto:hello@dreamnetworkjournal.com">hello@dreamnetworkjournal.com</a>

 ## A brief history of the Dream Network